jmankoff/interaction/assignments/colorpicker.md

 # Getting Started

-Over the course of this assignment you will be editing `ColorPickerView.java` and `ColorPickerActivity.java`, it is important to understand the inheritance chains of these two files, as you will be using **lots** of variables and functions defined in parent classes.
+Over the course of this assignment you will be editing `ColorPickerView.java` and `MainActivity.java`, it is important to understand the inheritance chains of these two files, as you will be using **lots** of variables and functions defined in parent classes.
 Read the classes these classes extend!

-Consider `ColorPickerView` as a library exposing a component which is being used by the application `ColorPickerActivity`.
+Consider `ColorPickerView` as a library exposing a component which is being used by the application `MainActivity`.

 It may be wortwhile to read [Android/Custom-Drawing](https://developer.android.com/training/custom-views/custom-drawing) and [Android/UI-Events](https://developer.android.com/guide/topics/ui/ui-events) to understand parts of the assignment that seem tricky.